dsworkz/ansible/lab-2/README.md

 This lab provides exercise on how to connect remote host/virtual server using inventory

-Small introduction about inventory:
+#### Small introduction about inventory:

-Ansible to perform task of setting up and maintaining remote servers, with a minimalist design intended to get users up and running quick uses a file called inventory which consist of details related to remote infrastructure.
+Ansible to perform task - setting up and maintaining remote servers, with a minimalist design intended to get users up and running quick uses a file called inventory which consist of details related to remote infrastructure.